gitaroktato/espweather/README.md

 | Wake - with onboard LEDs OFF | 80mA | ~8s |
 | Deep Sleep - with onboard LEDs OFF | 10mA | ~10 min |

-Reporting time without deep sleep and both LEDs blinking ~22 hrs Reporting time with deep sleep ~3 days

-On average expected reporting time is 13 days (3300mAh / ~10mA / 24h).
+On average expected reporting time should be **13 days (3300mAh / ~10mA / 24h)**.

+- Current reporting time without deep sleep and both LEDs blinking ~22 hrs
+- Current reporting time with deep sleep ~3 days (on balcony, but suspecting continuous connection problems.
+See issue #12)

 ## Measurements
 Measurements made using an oscilloscope through a shunt resistor of 1 Ohm.
 See the setup below:

 <img src="img/deep_sleep/measuring_power_usage.jpg" width=300>

 Wake - with onboard LEDs ON shows 60mA usage on average.

 <img src="img/deep_sleep/wake_led_on.jpg" width=300>

 Deep sleep with periodic wake times - shows 10mA usage on average with 80mA peak.
+See the table above with estimated battery life.

 <img src="img/deep_sleep/deep_sleep_and_wake.jpg" width=300>

 ## References